Asset Finance Explained

 Soft Assets – Equipment with limited resale value

-- Audio visual and IT hardware
+- Audio visual

 - Office furniture and refurbishment